natka58/Password-Generator/README.md

 When you click the button to generate a password a prompt will ask you to select password length.
 Your password must be between 8 to 128 characters in length.
-Once the creteria for length is met your password length will be confirmed You will then be prompted to select at least one  character and set your criteria such as:
+You will then be prompted to select at least one  character and set your criteria such as:
 * Lower case letters